 How to Daylight a Bathroom

-Three strategies for balanced and efficient natural lighting
+Architect Cathy Schwabe shares three strategies for balanced and efficient natural lighting in a bathroom.

 When I was in middle school, my family moved into our first house.
 It was a beautiful, modern, one-story home in Northern California built in the late 1950s and designed by a local architect who was clearly interested in daylight and solar design.
 Like many modernist houses of that era, the bathrooms were small, efficient “machines for living” and were also all interior rooms.
 One memorable and unusual feature of these bathrooms was the low, flat ceiling, whose surface was an off-white, semi-translucent plasticlike sheeting.
 The sheeting was set in a lay-in frame and hung below roof-mounted skylights.
 The effect was to bring diffused daylight into the space during the day without the heat gain that was the mainstay of our summers.
 Many years later, I still find myself thinking about those bathrooms.